anibahs/MakeMyCareer/README.md

 <br>
 <h2>Description</h2>
 <br>
 <p>Searching for a new job is a huge task.
-However, when you want a fresh start or a change in your career, you will need help in the form of advice and an outside perspective.
+Making a career change is monumental.
+When you want a fresh start or a change in your career, you will need help in the form of advice and an outside perspective.
 When you want to go beyond your current role, and explore new roles, you can achieve it by simply adding a few more skills to the ones you already have under your belt.
-We have a system that will help you achieve this monumental change.</p>
+We have a system that will help you achieve this change.</p>

 <p>MakeMyCareer is a system that will provide suggestions to a user in the form of prospective careers, positions, skills, and resources to add to their profile based on their current skills, expectations, and the job market.
 Also, the user will be able to make their profile impressive and enticing to prospective recruiters in terms of their resume, and their online presence for an easy hiring process.</p>